Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Evaluation

-\textit{Slowed network.} At the time $2640$s, we artificially make the current leader slower by using the \textit{tc} command.
-After approx. $185$s, which is the time required for a measurement round and self-optimization~\cite{aware}, \ourProtocol{} detects it is running in a sub-optimal configuration and changes replicas' weights and leader location to accelerate performance (the leader is changed from \textit{eu-west-2} to \textit{us-east-1}).
+\emph{Malicious leader.} At the time $2640$s, we artificially let the current leader \texttt{eu-west-2} conduct a \emph{pre-prepare delay attack}~\cite{amir2010prime}, in which it purposely delays sending its proposal to degrade the system's performance.
+After approximately $185$s, which is the time required for a measurement round and self-optimization~\cite{aware}, \ourProtocol{} detects it is running in a sub-optimal configuration and changes replicas' weights, moving the leader to \texttt{us-east-1} to accelerate performance.

-\subsubsection{\ourProtocol{} Throughput}
+\subsubsection{Throughput}

-Although \ourProtocol{} aims to optimize latency, we conducted a simple 0/0-microbenchmark in our emulated AWS network with an increasing number of clients evenly distributed among all AWS regions while measuring the throughput of \bftsmart{}, AWARE ($t=6$), AWARE ($t=3$), and \ourProtocol{}.
-In this experiment, we used 0-byte requests to avoid the saturation of links bandwidth.
-Figure~\ref{fig:throughput} presents the results.
-These results show two main insights.
+Although \ourProtocol{} aims to optimize latency, we conducted a simple 0/0-microbenchmark in our emulated AWS network with an increasing number of clients evenly distributed among all AWS regions while measuring the throughput of \bftsmart{}, \aware{} ($t=6$), \aware{} ($t=3$), and \ourProtocol{}.
+In this experiment, we used 0-byte requests and replies to avoid the saturation of links bandwidth.
+Figure~\ref{fig:throughput} presents the results, which show two main insights.
 First, faster consensus instances can achieve higher throughput, provided the available network bandwidth is not exhausted.
-Second, \ourProtocol{} displays a minor penalty compared to AWARE ($t=3$), which uses the same quorums but offers half of our resilience.
-This difference stems from the costs of additional signatures needed to integrate BFT forensics into our protocol.
+Second, \ourProtocol{} displays a modest performance decrease compared to \aware{} ($t=3$), which uses the same quorums but offers \emph{half of our resilience}.
+This difference stems from the costs of additional signatures needed to integrate lightweight forensics support into \ourProtocol{}.